albesianor/Asian-options-hedging/README.md

 From the point of view of market comparison of Asian options, the main takeaway is that, since B-S is underpricing European options compared to market prices, we should expect our Asian pricing models to be underpricing Asian options compared to hypothetical market prices.

 ### Asian options
-In [Notebook 6](06_asian_market_comparison.ipynb), we take windows over historical data and compare the actual discounted payout of an array of Asian calls to the expected one for geometric calls (from the formula) and arithmetic calls (from the Monte-Carlo simulation), using realized volatility in the previous month as volatility in the GBM model.
+In [Notebook 6](06_asian_market_comparison.ipynb), we take windows over historical data and compare the actual discounted payout of an array of Asian calls to the expected one for geometric calls (from the formula) and arithmetic calls (from the Monte-Carlo simulation).
+We use realized volatility in the previous month as volatility in the GBM model, since historical data for implied volatility is not available via `yfinance`.

 The historical series starts on Jan 1, 2019 and ends on Dec 31, 2024.
 We look at options expiring in 5 days, to be consistent with the European options market-comparison.
 Averages are taken daily.